dbsoft/dwindows/readme.txt

     This allows us to use domain socket sockpipe() when available... and fall back to the old version when not, letting us have Windows 10 domain socket builds that work on earlier versions.
+Fixed building and several issues related to 10.5 now that I have
+    a PowerMac G5 running 10.5.8 to test on.
 Dynamic Windows Documentation is available at:

 http://dbsoft.org/dw_help.php